siddinenisrinandan-cloud/chem-agent-lab/README.md

 This system is developed as part of Google Summer of Code (GSoC) under MoFA Org, focusing on building scalable and modular AI agent architectures for real-world educational applications.

 ---
+> 💡 Goal: Make chemistry learning interactive, explainable, and as intuitive as a real lab experience.
 ## 📚 Documentation

 - [System Architecture](./ARCHITECTURE.md)